paimpozhil/WhatPanel/README.md

 * Allow Web w SSL/Domain aliasing/DNS/Emailing/Database in a single setup
 * Very easy to move around/scale/create dev environments

+##Installation
+#Install Docker on CentOS or Fedora
+#To install Docker on CentOS, first enable EPEL repository, and then use yum command:

+$ sudo yum install docker-io
+$ sudo service docker start
+$ sudo chkconfig docker on
+#To install Docker on Fedora, use the following commands:

+$ sudo yum install docker-io
+$ sudo systemctl start docker.service
+$ sudo systemctl enable docker.service
+#After installing Docker on CentOS or Fedora, you need to add yourself to docker group to be able to run Docker as a non-root #user.
+Use this command for that:

+$ sudo usermod -a -G docker $USER
+#Log out, and log back in to activate the group change.

+#At this point, you should be able to run docker command as a unprivileged user

 ##How to use?

 Follow this tutorial if you like step by step instructions